 Ceasing to be a CSS User

-An organisation shall cease to be a CSS User where its Access Agreement is terminated (or ends in so far as applicable to the CSS arrangements); or it ceases to be a Party in accordance with the Exit Management Schedule.
+An organisation shall cease to be a CSS User where its Access Agreement is terminated (or ends in so far as applicable to the CSS arrangements); or it ceases to be a Party in accordance with the Market Exit Schedule.

 Where an organisation ceases to be a CSS User, the Code Manager shall notify the CSS Certificate Authority who will revoke the relevant security certificates.

+Where a CSS User who uses a CSS Interface Provider ceases to be a CSS User, the CSS Certificate Authority shall ensure that only the Message Signing Certificate for the CSS User is revoked.

+Following removal of a Market Participant Role within the Market Participant Data provided by the Code Manager to the CSS Provider in accordance with the Switching Data Management Schedule, the CSS Provider will remove associated webhooks.

-Appendix 1 SRO / ARO Validation Procedures
+Appendix 1 Senior Responsible Officer / Appointed Responsible Officer/ Technical Contact Validation Procedures

 Senior Responsible Officer

-The SRO is an executive or senior individual within the CSS User (or applicant) organisation who has the authority to make decisions for or on behalf of the organisation.
+The Senior Responsible Officer is an executive or senior individual within the CSS User (or applicant) organisation who has the authority to make decisions for or on behalf of the organisation.

 The Senior Responsible Officer is ultimately responsible, on behalf of the organisation, for all activities associated with the PKI Managed Service, including: